 Nile Rodgers has also burnished his renown as one of the industry's most prolific band leaders and music directors on the touring and music festival circuit.
 Over the last two decades, he's revamped CHIC's stage show to become a thrilling, hit-filled event for audiences of every musical persuasion.
 Their performance at Glastonbury 2013 was heralded by critics and fellow musicians alike, spurring Oasis front man Noel Gallagher to exclaim, "My favorite act at this year's Glastonbury was not the Rolling Stones, as good as they were; was not the Arctic Monkeys, as good as they were; was not Disclosure, as good as they were; but it was CHIC.
 They were fucking mega.
 Absolutely out of this world."
 Rodgers has also received plaudits for staging unforgettable concerts at Montreux Jazz Festival, including 2006's star-studded tribute to Ahmet Ertegün, the legendary founder and chairman of Atlantic Records.
 Six years later, Rodgers conceived and presented Freak Out!
 Montreux, an eight-hour concert that traced the history of dance music through performances by artists and DJ's like Grace Jones, Cerrone, Martha Wash, La Roux, Mark Ronson, and Dimitri from Paris.

-Around the world, Rodgers is regularly invited to give keynote speeches at noted media and music industry conferences.
+Around the world, Rodgers regularly gives keynote talks at noted media and music industry conferences.
 Through sharing his expertise and musical accomplishments, he helps impart salient life lessons as well as his philosophies about the creative process.
-In 2014, he was the featured speaker at events sponsored by FremantleMedia and Advertising Week, including an interview with Pandora founder Tim Westergren.
+In 2015, Rodgers presented at Google Zeitgeist and gave the keynote address at LEAF (London Electronic Arts Festival).
+Just a year before, he was the featured speaker at events sponsored by FremantleMedia and Advertising Week, including an interview with Pandora founder Tim Westergren.
 For two consecutive years, Rodgers was the keynote speaker at the 2012 and 2013 International Music Summit (IMS) in Ibiza.
-He also helped launch Nokia MixRadio (2013) during a Q&A with Billboard’s editorial director Bill Werde, presented at the Edinburgh International Book Festival (2012), and lectured at Red Bull Music Academy in Madrid (2011).
+He also helped launch Nokia MixRadio (2013) during a Q&A with Billboard’s editorial director Bill Werde, presented at the Edinburg International Book Festival (2012), and lectured at Red Bull Music Academy in Madrid (2011).